 This Article discusses the intersection of civil rights law and income taxation in the three areas listed above: damages for unlawful discrimination, the forgiveness of debt by a predatory lender, and tax-exempt status for private educational and religious institutions.
 Our purpose is not to attempt an exhaustive examination of the issues in each area but to convey a sense of the range of tax problems that civil rights lawyers may need to confront.

 22 Harv.
 Blackletter L.J.
 1-24 (2006)

 Scholarly Commons Citation

 Cohen, Stephen B. and Sager, Laura, "Why Civil Rights Lawyers Should Study Tax" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 342.
+342.